-As corporate law stretches and changes under the weight of new business structures, so too has the role of the General Counsel.
-Tasked with overseeing the legal footprint of their companies, General Counsels are playing a decisive role in the way companies grow and change within their industries.
-We’re sitting down with General Counsels around the country to learn more about their roles, how they balance their in-house resources with outside counsel, and what’s coming in legal in 2016.
+As corporate law stretches and changes under the weight of new business structures, so too has the role of the general counsel.
+Tasked with overseeing the legal footprint of their companies, general counsel play a decisive role in the way companies grow and change within their industries.
+We’re sitting down with general counsel from around the country to learn more about their roles, how they balance their in-house resources with outside counsel, and what’s coming in legal in 2016.

 Melissa, you have experience working for both law firms and the companies they support.
 Why did you choose to work in-house over continuing at a law firm?

 At a firm, you work on a wide variety of projects for different clients and it was hard for me to give really good advice when I was only just breaching the surface.
 I found myself wanting to invest more into one particular client and better help them across the board.
 I’d rather advise one company and do deep dives into their issues than advise ten different companies, jumping around from one client to the next.

 As a General Counsel, you oversee your company’s legal department.
 I imagine once you scratch below the surface that your role is far more detailed.
 What do you wish that more people understood about the role of General Counsel within a company?

 I had this conversation with another GC of a startup and the joke was that it's not all it's cracked up to be.
 It's a lot broader than you would ever anticipate.
 When you’re the GC of a startup, you have to deal with a lot of little things as well as the big things.
 At a smaller company, I’m not just advising on huge esoteric issues that have been vetted by a number of people like I would be at a larger company — you’re really just trying to explain the basics like why you sign contracts and why you don’t do deals over email.
 There’s a lot more that you have to do in terms of groundwork, in terms of educating the company about the role of law in technology.